stgoddv/vue-multilevel-accordion/component/vue-multilevel-accordion/README.md

 Important:

 > In this repository there is a functional example that you can run locally in your pc.
-Please go to the _components_ folder and follow the instructions.
+Please go to the _example_ folder and follow the instructions.

 Adding some styling you can quickly scalate the complexity of the component and the design.